Sorkanius/Sorkanius.github.io/mkdocs/docs/bayesian_valorant_aim.md

 We now take a look at the effect of the distance.
 We average the precision between weapons and check what is the loss of accuracy when going further from the target.

-These is the decrease in accuracy in percentage points:
+This is the decrease in accuracy in percentage points:

 ![png](imgs_bva/output_61_0.png)